 Partnerships of the past, present and future

 In total, she has created more than 40 large-scale visitor experience projects.
 Clearly, her credentials hold her in good stead for the future.
-Some recent projects include interpretation design and build for Severn Valley Country Park visitor centre and an NHLF Interpretation Action Plan for a UNESCO site.
+Whilst with WWT Consulting, she led interpretation design and build for Severn Valley Country Park visitor centre and an NHLF Interpretation Action Plan for a UNESCO site in Wales.

 “I’m grateful for the collaboration with clients, colleagues and contractors, which has led me here,” said Môrafon.
 “I’m looking forward to establishing new partnerships,” She added.
 “And I will also be strengthening the many great relationships I have built along the way.”

 The Cloak and Dagger on Cheltenham Road was chosen for the launch; because it’s a lovely destination and it borders Bristol’s lively arts scene.
 Venue manager Jenna Graves is a champion for the creative industries.
 Aptly she said, “We’re very excited to be opening a new venue in such a dynamic part of Bristol.
 Our doors are open to all seeking cultural fulfilment, social engagement and, of course, a cocktail or two!”